coordinape/coordinape/CONTRIBUTING.md

 ### PR Guidelines

 - A set of one or more commits should be grouped into a PR around one specific change.
-- Ideally, we have more, smaller PRs, which enables easier code reivew, and safer deployments.
+- Ideally, we have more, smaller PRs, which enables easier code review, and safer deployments.
 However, helper function refactors can be included in the same PR as the change that uses the helper function, for example.
 - The PRs description should clearly indicate what changes are happening, or link to the issue the PR addresses.
 - A PRs should include how to manually (and automatedly) test the feature changes of the PR.
 - PRs description should include images/videos of the change, if applicable.